supercoder186/Exo/README.md

 <a name="variables"></a>
 ### Variables

 Variables are dynamically typed (data types can be changed).
-There is type inference, so the data type is not specified.
+There is type inference, but you can explicitly state the type of the variable if you want the type to be explicit

 ```
 var x = 5 + 3.0 # 5 + 3.0 = 8.0 so x is a double
 string y = "Hello" + " World" # y is now a string
+var y = "Hi" # y is now 'Hi'
+int y = 1 # This will throw an error
+var y = 1 # This will also throw an error
 ```

 ```